Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Experiment

 \paragraph{Results} The quantitative results are presented in Table~\ref{tab:results}'s left.
 It is evident from the data that our method substantially surpasses preceding approaches, exhibiting superior performance across all three tasks by a considerable margin.
 It is crucial to underscore that our model has never been exposed to these tasks before, and it employs the high-level stage plans generated by the LLM and the single-tool EMD space planning method to dynamically generate actions.
 A detailed, stage-by-stage visual representation of the process is provided in Figure~\ref{fig:multitool}, illustrating the nuanced steps and strategies employed by our method in navigating and accomplishing the tasks.
 More qualitative results are given in Appendix~\ref{sec:subgoal}.

 The key distinction of our approach lies in its zero-shot learning ability, which enables it to adapt to novel tasks without task-specific fine-tuning or training.
 This is a significant leap over the sampled-based methods, which may not provide a feasible path or require extensive data for complex shapes.
-The Large Language Model (LLM) plays a crucial role in our framework by charting a high-level planning path, which serves as a guide for the subsequent execution by the low-level Earth Mover's Distance (EMD) space planning algorithm.
+The LLM plays a crucial role in our framework by charting a high-level planning path, which serves as a guide for the subsequent execution by the low-level EMD space planning algorithm.
 This hierarchical structure is pivotal; the LLM alone cannot translate its generated plans into the raw actions required for robotic manipulation.
 Conversely, without the strategic direction provided by the LLM, the EMD space planning lacks a coherent objective, struggling to discern what end states are physically plausible for the robot to achieve.
 PASTA, while effective within its demonstrated scope, requires a dataset to train on in order to sample feasible intermediate states and is thus inherently limited in its ability to generalize to new shapes, e.g., donut.
 All their modules like VAE, cost predictor, etc., are tailored to their collected training data.
-This data-driven dependency hinders its application to the more complex tasks our framework successfully tackles.
+This data-driven dependency hinders its application to the more complex tasks in this paper.